Don Charlwood's Twenty Men

-It was common for a pilot to be a Non-Commissioned Officer (Sergeant or Flight Sergeant) with a commissioned officer as navigator or bomb-aimer.
+It was common for a pilot to be of Non-commissioned rank (Sergeant, Flight Sergeant or Warrant Officer) with a commissioned officer as navigator or bomb-aimer.
 The pilot was captain of the aircraft irrespective of rank (except in some RCAF and Polish units), and most crews, in the air, had a first-names policy.
 The correct "form" was that an NCO saluted an officer in his crew the first time they met every day and after that rank was ignored, unless there was a senior officer about.
 Certainly most crews went off to the pub together, regardless of rank

 Whilst it was considered fine for a pilot to socialise with another pilot, or an air gunner to mix off-duty with other air gunner pals, it was regarded as unnatural for a pilot to socialise frequently with a navigator from another crew, or for any member of a crew to regularly associate with an airman of a different category from another crew.
 This sounds weird, but illustrates the comradeship and bond between members of a crew.
 They were "all in it together", as most often their fate as a crew was combined.

 In a typical instance of the comradeship of airmen, dozens of aircrew had arrived at the local pub and a new barmaid had refused to serve the sergeants and flight-sergeants, insisting that the lounge bar was for officers only.
 All the non commissioned ranks had immediately departed for the public bar, and to a man, the officers had set down their pints and followed them, leaving the lounge deserted and the men in the packed public bar breathing by numbers.
 Quietly informed of the situation by the senior flight-commander, the pub's owner had hurriedly rushed downstairs from his supper and put the barmaid right.
 Offering his apologies to the aircrew, the situation was restored to normal.